 Plus, I’ve read rumours that Pinterest doesn’t like group boards anymore and has stopped prioritising pins from them.

 And whilst I’m not sure how true this is, I’ve found something that are like the better version of group boards anyway…

 #5 I USE TAILWIND TRIBES

-Yes, I’m claiming Tailwind Tribes to be the better version of Pinterest group board.
+Yes, I’m claiming that Tailwind Tribes are the better version of Pinterest group board.

-Whilst it’s a paid for scheduler, you can schedule your first 100 pins for free here.
+Whilst I do pay for the full version of Tailwind, you can schedule your first 100 pins for free here.

 And an extra perk to Tailwind is the Tailwind Tribes.

 These are almost exactly like Pinterest group boards, in the sense that you share your pins to them in the hope that others will share them.